lammps/lammps/doc/src/Developer_unittest.rst

 to the pull request.
 After the test has started, it is often best to remove the label since every PR activity will re-trigger the test (that is a limitation of triggering a test with a label).
-Support for unit tests when using KOKKOS with GPU acceleration is currently not supported.
+Support for unit tests with using KOKKOS with GPU acceleration is currently not supported.

 When you see a failed build on GitHub, click on ``Details`` to be taken to the corresponding LAMMPS Jenkins CI web page.
 Click on the "Exit"